-simple remote radio heads (RRH), spread across the deployment, and connected by fiber to centralized (and possibly virtualized) base-band units (BBU), at the operators' premises.
-C-RAN is an architectural shift, aiming at providing capital and operational expenditure savings while supporting better interference reduction, and improved performance via Coordinated Multi-Point (CoMP).
+This scenario is motivated by the Cloud Radio Access Network (C-RAN) paradigm [3], where the mobile base station functionality is split into simple Remote Radio Heads (RRH), spread across the deployment and connected by fiber to centralized (and possibly virtualized) Base-Band Units (BBU), at the operators' premises.
+C-RAN is an architectural shift, aiming at providing CAPEX and OPEX savings while supporting better interference reduction and improved performance via Coordinated Multi-Point (CoMP).

-In this C-RAN paradigm, fronthaul (FH) traffic from the RRH has stringent delay requirements, while backhaul (BH) traffic from the BBU has mild delay requirements.
-In a general topology, such as the one illustrated in Fig. 1a ("scenario no. 1") [4], packet switches will forward both types of traffic, and therefore introducing service differentiation might improve the ability to fulfil the delivery guarantees of FH traffic, which is in-line with the IEEE 802.1CM Time-Sensitive Networking for Fronthaul standard under development (http:// www.ieee802.org/1/pages/802.1cm.html, Draft 0.6, accessed on Feb.
-2018).
-To quantify the benefits of this differentiation, we use simmer to simulate the scenario, thus supporting, for example, a design decision about the best scheme to deploy.
+In this C-RAN paradigm, fronthaul (FH) traffic from the RRU has stringent delay requirements, while backhaul (BH) traffic from the BBU has mild delay requirements.
+In a general topology, such as the one illustrated in Fig. 1a ("scenario no. 1") [4], XPFEs (Crosshaul Packet Forwarding Element) will forward both types of traffic, and therefore introducing service differentiation might improve the ability to fulfil the delivery guarantees of FH traffic, which is in-line with the IEEE 802.1CM Time-Sensitive Networking for Fronthaul standard under development.
+To quantify the benefits of this differentiation, we use simmer to simulate the scenario, this way supporting for example a design decision about the best scheme to deploy.